PAST ROBots

 2023 - Bia

-The roller intake design is inspired by the Everybot and 973's robot reveal, but swaps in larger squish wheels, for greater tolerance to game piece misalignment.
-The prototype worked great with a miniCIM, though we did swap a Falcon 500 in before San Francisco.
+The roller intake design is inspired by the Everybot and 973's robot reveal, but swaps in larger squish wheels for greater tolerance to game piece misalignment.

 The double jointed arm is built on Rev MAXSplines with bushings riding on 3/4"x1/8" aluminum tube deadaxles.
 The shoulder is powered by two Falcon 500 motors on MaxPlanetaries, and the elbow uses 1 Falcon 500 on another MaxPlanetary.
 We use a statemachine to travel between different possible arm poses, including intermediate poses defined to prevent collisions.